 The /Type shows that this is an image.
 The key section is the /Filter value – DCTDecode indicates a JPEG (JPX shows a JPEG2000) which also works.
 The data is between stream and endstream.
 You need to extract the raw data (cut and paste of text is unlikely to work) for the jpeg file.
 The /Length value shows how long it is.

-Lastly, the /Colorspace is important because it shows the color coding used in the JPEG.
+Lastly, the /Colorspace is important because it shows the colour-coding used in the JPEG.
 If it is DeviceRGB, it will look exactly as it is in the PDF display.
 Not many viewers understand types like DeviceCMYK – you may need a heavyweight package like Photoshop to see it correctly.

 If the image is clipped, you may find you can see background details not in the PDF display and the image may also be a different size or even upside down.
 But you have extracted the raw image data!